-Elevations are rounded to the nearest 0.1 foot cfs = cubic feet per second NAVD 88 = North American Vertical Datum of 1988 WSE = water surface elevation
+Elevations are rounded to the nearest 0.1 foot

 The current effective FEMA hydraulic model allow interaction between existing 100-year floodplain for Llagas Creek mainline, Llagas Overbank Flow on west, and Zone A floodplain on east of Llagas Creek mainline, even though FEMA FIRM does not show interaction between these three floodplains.
 Therefore, the outputs from the hydraulic analysis of the existing condition and Alternative 3 may not accurately represent the existing and proposed site conditions during the 100-year storm event, assuming Upper Llagas Flood Protection Project is completed prior to the beginning of construction for the HSR project.
 Therefore, hydraulic analysis was also performed using the hydraulic model of Llagas Creek and tributaries provided by SCVWD, and outputs from the SCVWD hydraulic model was used to evaluate the project's potential impacts on the existing 100-year floodplain.